 After being handed the certificate it struck me that there are quite a lot of similarities between registering the name of your child and registering the name of your brand.
-Both involve formal commitment to a particular name, both grant the owner of that name a credibility which they didn’t previously have and both can cause a huge number of issues if they’re not dealt with quickly.
+Both involve a formal commitment to a particular name, both grant the owner of that name credibility which they didn’t previously have, and both can cause a huge number of issues if they’re not dealt with quickly.

-Often businesses feel that their new brands are too young to warrant registration but in fact this is rarely the case.
+Often businesses feel that their new brands are too young to warrant trade mark registration but, in fact, this is rarely the case.
 Making your application early, much like sleeping through the night, is something which should always be a pressing aspiration.
 Indeed this advice doesn’t just apply to start-ups; you may, for example, be an established brand which has begun trading in new and unprotected jurisdictions, or you may have good multi-country protection for your largest brand but nothing in place for your smaller brands.
 In light of this, it’s vital that you regularly audit your brand protection and actively look for the gaps.
 The relatively small upfront cost of a trade mark application is likely to be a big benefit to your business in the long run, making infringement claims easier and increasing the volume of your company assets… so why wait?

-If you’re planning to have a child in the near future, or if you feel that an existing child needs a rebrand, please see below for some naming inspiration (along with the names of some very imaginative parents):
+And, if you’re planning to have a child in the near future, or if you feel that an existing child needs a rebrand, please see below for some naming inspiration (along with the names of some very imaginative parents):